-The poll by the SWG company, six weeks before the February 24-25 election, showed the center-left still far ahead, about 10 points in front of Silvio Berlusconi's center-right.
+The poll by the SWG company, six weeks before the Feb.
+24-25 election, showed the centre-left still far ahead, about 10 points in front of Silvio Berlusconi's centre-right.

 It also showed that established parties had succeeded both in reducing the number of undecided voters or those who plan to abstain and in eroding support for the populist 5-Star Movement of comedian Beppe Grillo.

-The balance of forces is broadly in line with other opinion polls although SWG has the center-left on nearly 35 percent, while other pollsters put them close to 40.
+The balance of forces is broadly in line with other opinion polls although SWG has the centre-left on nearly 35 percent, while other pollsters put them close to 40.